What is the meaning of baptism?

 How much water is necessary for baptism?

 We don’t think it matters.
 The simple meaning of the Greek word baptize is to wash or simply to get wet, and there are biblical examples of doing this by sprinkling, pouring or immersing.
 Some Christians argue that full immersion is necessary because many baptisms in the Bible are done on riverbanks.
 In those cases at least partial immersion is likely, and yet the Bible never actually describes the mechanics of this action or the specific role of the baptizer.
 Others argue that Romans 6:3-4 pictures baptism like a death by drowning and then rising from the water.
 We believe that passage is actually describing baptism more like glue, so that whatever is true of Jesus (dying and rising) is true of his people, too.
-And of course Jesus was never drowned, but buried in a tomb.
+And of course Jesus was never drowned, but hung up on a cross and then buried down (or sideways) in a tomb.

 Why do we baptize the infant children of believers?

 Along with the majority of Christians in history, we believe that baptism performs the same basic function that circumcision did in the old covenant: marking who is included among the people of God.
 Colossians 2:11-15 makes this connection explicit.
 In addition, Acts 10:44-48, Acts 16:11-15 and 1 Corinthians 1:16 mention whole households being baptized.
 While these passages don’t explicitly mention infants in those households, Peter had said explicitly in Acts 2:39 that the promise of the Gospel is “for you and for your children.”
 Our 21st century American culture is highly individualistic, but ancient Jews thought instinctively in communal terms, especially within families.
 This same communal logic explains how everyone who believes in Christ can receive the benefits of his perfect life and sacrificial death (see Romans 5:12-21).

 Does baptizing infants guarantee their salvation?